Jo-erl/Typingtext/README.md

 <h1>Typing Text Effect</h1>
-The Typing Text Effect is a JavaScript library that creates a captivating typing animation where text is automatically displayed as if being typed on loop.
+The Typing Text Effect creates a captivating typing animation where text is automatically displayed as if being typed on loop.
 This GitHub repository provides a convenient solution for integrating the Typing Text Effect into your web projects, allowing you to engage your users with dynamic and eye-catching text animations.<br><br>

 <a href="https://jo-erl.github.io/Typingtext">Demo Link</a>